alexbfree/thesis/notes/cut-from-chapter-3.md

 * Chapter 4 details Case Study One in the context of both RQ1 & RQ2.
 * Chapter 5 details Case Study Two in the context of both RQ1 & RQ2.
 * Chapter 6 is the first discussion chapter, which separately unifies RQ1 findings and RQ2 findings, so that they can be referenced in general terms as distinct understanding of people's wants in their direct relationships to data (RQ1) and their wants in relationships with those who hold data about (i.e. their indirect relationships to data) (RQ2), drawing from insights that span both case studies.
 * Chapter 7 is the concluding discussion chapter, which examines how those needs identified in Chapters 4, 5 and 6 might be achieved in practice, through software development, education and civic action.
-This covers all three research subquestions and draws these together to address the main research question.
+This covers all three research sub questions and draws these together to address the main research question.